watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/gas_sparged_membrane_zo.rst

 Model Type
 ----------
-This unit model is formulated as a custom model form.
+This unit model is formulated as a single-input, double-output model form.
+See documentation for :ref:`single-input, double-output Helper Methods<sido_methods>`.

 Electricity Consumption
 -----------------------